h2r/ein/README.md

 blue box that was on the screen.
 Notice that run_prefix is included in the file names.

 Move the object around the table and capture crops of many different views.
 When you have enough crops, stop.
-If you want to gather more data for the same object, run the command again but i MAKE SURE to **change the run_prefix** so you don't overwrite your data.
+If you want to gather more data for the same object, run the command again but MAKE SURE to **change the run_prefix** so you don't overwrite your data.

 Run capture_object for every object you want to train, using a different subdirectory of data_directory for each class